Google unveils major Find Your Device update, including unknown tracker alerts

 Other Android devices are used to locate your device.
-However, Vice President of Product Management Sameer Samat says others will not be able to determine your location, “not even Google.”
+However, vice president of product management Sameer Samat says others will not be able to determine your location, “not even Google.”

 In addition, if your Android recognizes an unknown location-tracking device following you, it will alert you.
 This is in response to recent concerns about trackers being used by stalkers or other criminals.